 This is an English language position, NO Chinese language proficiency required.

-Join the vibrant community at the Chinese American International School as a member of our Student Services Team supporting students and faculty in third through eighth grades.
+Join the vibrant community at the Chinese American International School's 150 Oak campus as a member of our Lower School faculty teaching in English.
 Become part of a team striving to be the world’s most innovative, inspiring, and influential Chinese English dual-language immersion school.

 OUR IDEAL CANDIDATE

-The ideal candidate finds resonance with CAIS’s mission to Embrace Chinese, Become Your Best Self, and Create Your Place in the World.
-As CAIS aims to empower independent, effective, and inspired learners, we seek a specialized practitioner to provide support to students, faculty members, and families concerning issues related to children with learning differences and other special academic needs.
+The ideal candidate finds resonance with CAIS’s mission to Embrace Chinese, Become your Best Self, and Create your Place in the World.
+As CAIS aims to empower independent, effective, and inspired learners, we look for a candidate adept at student-centered pedagogy such as differentiation, use of assessment to inform teaching, and Workshop-based instruction.
 Our new team member will collaborate with grade level Chinese and English partner teachers and enjoy a wealth of professional development opportunities.
-The candidate will enter an environment that values social emotional learning alongside academic challenge and does so within the framework of a strong curricular vision supported by English and Chinese directors.
+The candidate will enter an environment that values social emotional learning alongside academic challenge.
+Within the framework of a strong curricular vision supported by English and Chinese directors, the candidate will enjoy considerable autonomy in developing the classroom curriculum.

 CAIS offers a dynamic dual culture setting, in which faculty are immersed in a culture of language learners.
 We look for a candidate who will embrace and participate in CAIS’s work to create an equitable, inclusive environment where all faculty, students, and families are supported in their individual identities.